dkfbasel/kolumbus/readme.md

 several aspects to improve the devops experience.

 An example on how it can be used is in the examples/grpc directory.

+Kolumbus is provided as docker container from dkfbasel/kolumbus